MSEA - Mason Summer Entrepreneurship Accelerator

 Q: Does my team’s product or service idea need to have a technological underpinning?

-A: No. Technology-based ideas are welcome, but we encourage teams that make a strong case for non-tech ideas, including ideas that have a social entrepreneurship focus.
+A: No. Technology-based ideas are encouraged, but we welcome teams that make a strong case for non-tech ideas, including ideas that have a social entrepreneurship focus.

 Q: Is there a fee to participate?